zgompert/LycSpaceTimePoolSeq/README.md

 	$pm->finish;
 }
 ```
-I am pipping the results on to `samtools` (version 1.16) to compress, sort and index the alignments.
+I am piping the results on to `samtools` (version 1.16) to compress, sort and index the alignments.

 I then merged the bam files for each population using `samtools` version 1.16.
 This was donw with the following shell script: